the4thamigo-uk/conflate/README.md

 Improvements, ideas and bug fixes are welcomed.

+## Background

+This project is a hard fork of the original that I developed at https://github.com/miracl/conflate.
+However, I will be actively supporting and extending this project independently here.

 ## Getting started

 Run the following command, which will build and install the latest binary in $GOPATH/bin